 If the peace lily is in direct sunlight the leaves scorch yellow which stresses the plant prevents photosynthesis which means the leaves cannot provide the energy require for flowering.
 Excessive direct sunlight is a common cause of dying peace lilies.

-Conversely if the peace lily is located in a very shady area does not have enough light then the peace lily may grow lush foliage but with far fewer flowers or even no flowers.
+Conversely, if the peace lily is located in a very shady area and does not have enough light then the peace lily may grow lush foliage but with far fewer flowers or even no flowers.

 This is because the peace lily needs sufficient light intensity and day length to stimulate flowering, as brighter light signals to the plant that it is the most favorable of year for flowering.

-To promote flowering is peace lilies, it is essential that the plant is located in bright indirect light.
+To promote flowering in peace lilies, it is essential that the plant is located in bright indirect light.

-This helps to mimic the peace lilies preferred conditions for flowering (bright light, yet shaded from direct sunlight by overhead foliage) in its native environment.
+This helps to mimic the peace lily’s preferred conditions for flowering (bright light, yet shaded from direct sunlight by overhead foliage) in its native environment.

 Keep in mind that a bright location may also have low humidity and different airflow, so make sure to mist the peace lily or use a humidifier to mitigate any shock the peace lily may experience from being moved suddenly.